-3.1 The creditors have the right to appoint a committee with a minimum of 3 and a maximum of 5 members.
+3. The creditors have the right to appoint a committee with a minimum of 3 and a maximum of 5 members.
 One of the functions of the committee is to determine the basis of the administrator's remuneration.
-The committee is normally established at the meeting of creditors which the administrator is required to hold within a maximum of 10 weeks from the beginning of the administration to consider his proposals.
-The administrator must call the first meeting of the committee within 6 weeks of its establishment, and subsequent meetings must be held either at specified dates agreed by the committee, or when a member of the committee asks for one, or when the administrator decides he needs to hold one.
-The committee has power to summon the administrator to attend before it and provide information about the exercise of his functions.
+The committee is established at the meeting of creditors which the administrator is required to hold within 3 months of the administration order to consider his proposals.
+The administrator must call the first meeting of the committee within 3 months of its establishment, and subsequent meetings must be held either at specified dates agreed by the committee, or when a member of the committee has power to summon the administrator to attend before it and provide such information as it may require.

-4 Fixing the administrator's fees
+Fixing the administrator's fees

-- 4.1 The basis for fixing the administrator's remuneration is set out in Rule 2.106 of the Insolvency Rules 1986, which states that it shall be fixed either: - as a percentage of the value of the property which the administrator has to deal with, or - by reference to the time properly given by the administrator and his staff in attending to matters arising in the administration.
+- 4. The basis for fixing the administrator's remuneration is set out in Rule 2.51 of the Insolvency Rules (Northern Ireland) 1991, which states that it shall be fixed either: - as a percentage of the value of the property which the administrator has to deal with, or - by reference to the time properly given by the administrator and his staff in attending to matters arising in the administration. - 5.
 It is for the creditors' committee (if there is one) to determine on which of these bases the remuneration is to be fixed, and if it is fixed as a percentage fix the percentage to be applied.
-Rule 2.106 says that in arriving at its decision the committee shall have regard to the following matters:
+Rule 2.51 says that in arriving at its decision the committee shall have regard to the following matters:

-- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the administrator; - the effectiveness with which the administrator appears to be carrying out, or to have carried out, his duties; - the value and nature of the property which the administrator has to deal with. - 4.2 If there is no creditors' committee, or the committee does not make the requisite determination, the administrator's remuneration may be fixed by a resolution of a meeting of creditors having regard to the same matters as the committee would.
-If the remuneration is not fixed in any of these ways, it will be fixed by the court on application by the administrator. - 4.3 There are special rules about creditors' resolutions in cases where the administrator has stated in his proposals that the company has insufficient property to enable a distribution to be made to unsecured creditors except out of the reserved fund which may have to be set aside out of floating charge assets.
+- the complexity (or otherwise) of the case; - any responsibility of an exceptional kind or degree which falls on the administrator; - the effectiveness with which the administrator appears to be carrying out, or to have carried out, his duties; - the value and nature of the property which the administrator has to deal with. - 6.
+If there is no creditors' committee, or the committee does not make the requisite determination, the administrator's remuneration may be fixed by a resolution of a meeting of creditors having regard to the same matters as the committee would.
+If the remuneration is not fixed in any of these ways, it will be fixed by the court on application by the administrator.